 Is Your Child Eligible For Supplemental Security Income?

-To be eligible for SSI benefits, a child must be under the age of 18 and either blind or disabled.
+Children with severe medical or mental conditions may be eligible for SSI benefits.
 There is no minimum age.
-A child may be eligible for SSI benefits as early as the date of birth.
+A child may be eligible as early as the date of birth.

 Some of the conditions that may qualify a child for SSI benefits include:

 - Total blindness

 - Down syndrome

 - Severe intellectual disability (child age 4 or older)

 - Birth weight below 2 pounds, 10 ounces (as documented on the child’s birth certificate)

 The Social Security Administration keeps a list of more conditions that may qualify someone for SSI.
 These are called Compassionate Allowances conditions or CAL conditions.
 A child with one of these conditions may be eligible to receive SSI benefits right away.
 For other conditions, it may take three to five months to determine eligibility.